tomharvey/redux-json-api-demo/README.md

 # Getting started with redux-json-api

+This guide describes use of v1 of Redux-Json-Api library.
+See this awesome update from [@dvidsilva](https://github.com/dvidsilva/redux-json-api-demo) for v2 guide.

 ## Introduction
 I have a need to pull [json api](http://jsonapi.org) formatted data from an API server.
 The [Redux Json Api package](https://github.com/dixieio/redux-json-api) is listed as one of the JS client implementations, so it seems like a good place to start in solving that need.